JohnTigue/tigue.com/content/blog/server_loveless_architecture/index.md

 Docker available at the AWS compute buffet.
 This is how cloud-native apps on AWS will be built this decade.

+Partially, the value of what is being proposed herein is what is absent.
+This is a way forward whereby there no longer needs to be a dual architecture of serverless and the rest -- the latter being the old school serverful stuff.
+A single architectural design can now be the main focus.

+Further, this is also a way forward where development can continue, on AWS for now but with an eye towards the long term goal of vendor agnostic cloud apps.

 ## Terminology